-Overall, we cannot at this time predict the specific extent, duration, or full impact that the continuingCOVID-19 pandemic will have on our future consolidated financial condition and operations.
-The impact of the COVID-19 pandemic on our consolidated financial performance will depend on future developments, including emergence of COVID-19 variants, such as the Delta and Omicron variants, the duration and spread of the pandemic and related governmental advisories and restrictions, which could result in unexpected costs to us.
+To date, there has been no adverse impact by COVID-19 on our ability to maintain our established financial reporting functions and internal controls over financial reporting; however, we cannot at this time predict the specific extent, duration, or full impact that the continuing COVID-19 situation will have on our future consolidated financial condition and operations.
+The impact of COVID-19 on our consolidated financial performance will depend on future COVID-19 developments, if any, which could result in unexpected costs to us.
 These developments and the impact of COVID-19 on the financial markets and the overall economy are highly uncertain.
 If the financial markets and/or the overall economy are impacted for an extended period, our results may be adversely affected.